PhilopateerWagdy/GoFo/README.md

 -----> doc.zip file

+    This is the HTML Java documentation of our application.
+    This is an downloadable zip file.
-    This is the HTML Java documentation of our application the main file that contain the documentation web page is **index.html** file.
+    The main file that contain the documentation web page is **index.html** file.